Carlosrincong/AWS-Solutions-Architect-Associate/RDS/README.md

 Amazon RDS is built from compute and storage:
 - Compute (Amazon EC2): The compute portion is called the database (DB) instance, which runs the DB engine.
-- Storage (Amazon EBS): Amazon RDS provides three storage types: General Purpose SSD (also called gp2 and gp3), Provisioned IOPS SSD (also called io1), and Magnetic (also called standard)
+- Storage (Amazon EBS): Amazon RDS provides three storage types: General Purpose SSD (also called gp2 and gp3), Provisioned IOPS SSD (also called io1), and Magnetic (also called standard).
+Storage can AutoScale dynamically, you only set the amximum limit for storage.
+AutoScaling for unpredictable workloads.

 Supported RDBMSs:
 - Commercial: Oracle, SQL Server